drphilmarshall/SpaceWarps/README.md

 ### Contact

-* [Phil Marshall](http://drphilmarshall.net) (KIPAC, SLAC National Accelerator Laboratory)
+* Phil Marshall (KIPAC, SLAC National Accelerator Laboratory)
 * Aprajita Verma (Physics Department, University of Oxford)
 * Anupreeta More (Kavli IPMU, University of Tokyo)

-spacewarpspi@googlegroups.com
+You can email us at [spacewarpspi@googlegroups.com](mailto:spacewarpspi@googlegroups.com), or just [send us an issue!](https://github.com/drphilmarshall/SpaceWarps/issues)

 ### License

-All our code is free to re-use under the GPL v2 license, which just means you have to make yours available in the same way.
+All our code is free to re-use under the MIT license.
 If you make use of any of it in your research, please cite us at this website, and (for now) as *"(Marshall et al, More et al in preparation)"*.
 Please do get in touch though - it would be great to collaborate on improving the SWAP analysis, for example!